-U. A. Andress writes: The good old JOURNAL is the standard in these times of fraud.
-If we make an effort to get the mote out of our own eye, it will be observed by others and be to our credit, both now and in the future.
-Spiritualism has come to stay, let us have in its companion worthy the highest regard of the best minds of this and coming ages.
-We will do all in our power to aid you in the good work.
+C. A. Andrus writes: The good old JOURNAL is the standard in these limes of fraud.
+If we make an effort to get the mote out of our own eye, it will be observed by pthers and be to our credit, both now and in the future.
+Spiritualism has come to stay, let us have in it a companion worthy the highest regard of the best minds of this and coming ages.
+We will do all in our power to ald you in the good work:

-John Mesemend writes: Not any one in this world likes the JOURNAL better than I do.
-It is welcomed by all my family.
-You are doing right by putting brands on the scoundrels; bring them out and let the good people know them.
-Personal Experiences and Observastions.
+John Hosemond writes: Not any one in his world likes the Journal, better than I do.
+It a welcomed by all my family.
+You are doing ight by putting brands on the scoundrels; bring hem out and let the good people know them.